xpgram/advance-wars/src/00 - Todo List.md

 - [x] Add map-to-mapdata function to map.ts for easy post-design extraction.
 - [x] Add map-design mode for easy manipulation
 - [ ] Refactor UI construction system to use decorators and assembly functions which (attempt to) behave like CSS (using Pixi's already present width/height/etc. functions).
+- [ ] Refactor BSM to be generic (its <T> type would be 'assets', descending SceneState objects would be...
+I think they accept a master of type BSM<Y> and reject any others).

+- [ ] Rigs have infinite gas, so they shouldn't display '99'; either '–' or '∞'.

 - [ ] I update a bunch of dependencies via Github's security-bot-thing, and now it runs slower.
 On my laptop, anyway.
 That's really irritating.